Roma Street station construction update - February and March 2025

 Roma Street – Opposite Garrick Street

-• Formwork, steel reinforcement, concrete pouring, scaffolding installation, drainage installation and vacuum trucks
+• Formwork, steel reinforcement, concrete pouring, scaffolding installation, drainage installation and vacuum trucks to complete the driveway and service utility connections

-• Heavy plant movement including cranage, crane demobilisation and oversized deliveries to site
+• Heavy plant movement including cranage, crane demobilisation and oversized deliveries to site.

 • Internal fit-out, testing and commissioning of service rooms requiring concrete sealing, epoxy flooring, ceiling and wall sheeting, mechanical ventilation plant installation and cable pulling

-• Concrete demolition of temporary internal walls and slabs requiring hand tools and jackhammer.
+• Concrete demolition of temporary internal walls and slabs requiring hand tools and jackhammer

 Roma Street station